Stuffed onions are simple to cook and take very little time. Purchase four medium-sized red, yellow, or white onions.

-To remove the interior of the onion, use a spoon or melon baller, leaving roughly two to three layers of onion.
+To remove the interior of the onion, use a spoon or melon baller, leaving roughly two to three layers of an onion.
 Place the onion shells on the grill, but keep them away from the flames.

 Place the onion shells on the higher rack to begin the roasting process if you have one.
 While you prepare the rest of the ingredients, place the onion shells on the grill over indirect heat for about 20 minutes.

 Prepare the stuffing while the onion roasts.
-Melt the butter with the canola or olive oil in a sauté pan on the stovetop or on the grill.
+Melt the butter with the canola or olive oil in a sauté pan on the stovetop or the grill.
 Combine the celery, onion, and garlic clove in a mixing bowl.
 The onion should be soft but not transparent.

 In a mixing bowl, combine the diced bread.
 Spread the celery and onion mixture on top of the bread.
 Stir in the vegetable or chicken stock until the bread is slightly moistened.
-Stir in the diced ham, parsley, and almonds, then combine all of the ingredients.
+Stir in the diced ham, parsley, and almonds, then combine all ingredients.